dmulholl/ark/readme.md

       files into a self-contained website.

     Flags:
-      --help              Print the application's help text and exit.
+      -h, --help          Print the application's help text and exit.
-      --version           Print the application's version number and exit.
+      -v, --version       Print the application's version number and exit.

     Commands:
       build               Build the site.